alibaba/pipcook/docs/contributing/guide-to-collaborator.md

 * Changing return values.
 * Removing or modifying existing properties on an options argument.
 * Adding or removing errors.
-* Altering expected timing of an event.
+* Altering expected to time of an event.
 * Changing the side effects of using a particular API.

 ##### Reverting commits